KPIs. Metrics. Reporting.

 If you are just the user of a dashboard, read the user’s perspective only.
 If you are building or creating a dashboard, you can read the whole thing and focus more on analyst perspective for your better understanding.

 - The Ease of use, UI & UX is brilliant along with the sharing & collaboration options.
-An entire new sub-domain is created for your company’s dashboard where dashboard will be hosted.
+An entire new sub-domain is created for your company’s dashboard where it will be hosted.
+(Eg: yourcompany.domo.com )

 - There can be various pages & views within this for different people within the company.
-Within each page
+Within each page, there are collections (sections within a dashboard) and cards (visualizations from datasets).

-- It can connect to 400+ connectors as data sources and you can view their pricing here to learn more about them.
-They have a free plan for 100+ connectors and it’s paid to get access to the rest of connectors and other premium features.
+- It can connect to 500+ connectors as data sources and you can view their pricing to learn more about them.
+They have a free plan for 100+ connectors and it’s paid to get access to the rest of the connectors and other premium features.

-You can view a live case study on Domo Dashboard that was built for one of my clients.
+You can view a basic live case study on Domo Dashboard that was built for one of my clients.
+Many more complex dashboards were built on Domo, whose case studies will be shared.

-- Great tool to build dashboards.
+- In short, great tool to build dashboards.
 Very intuitive and fast learning curve for any analyst.

 - The data sources connections & the reports can be chosen very quickly, the data can be transformed using ETL/Dataflow/SQL Dataflows options which are great options in merging & transforming multiple datasets.
-Beastmode option within cards is another great option for formulae, data manipulations, calculated formulae and much more.
+Beastmode option within cards is another great option for calculated formulae, data manipulations and much more inside visualizations and datasets

 - There is also a Dojo-Domo community where you can get help from existing analysts/users of Domo on most basic queries.
 The updates to the products and the way it’s growing is also huge.